googlefonts/fb-variable-values/docs/_reference/varfont-assistant.md

 glyph values
 ------------

-Visualize and edit glyph values in selected sources.
+Visualize and edit glyph values to collect values from.

 <div class='row'>